Educational Visits Policy 2024.docx

 Special Educational Needs and Disabilities (SEND)

-At Roselyn House School and The RHISE Service, we adhere to the following principles:
+At Roselyn House School, we adhere to the following principles:

 • A presumption of entitlement to participate for all young people.